ohbm/hackathon2025/src/index.md

 <script>
 function showPopup() {
   alert("Thank you for your interest!
 Registration and volunteering will be announced soon.
-Please follow us on X @ohbm_open, our other social media channels or subscribe to our mailing list to stay updated.
+Please follow us on X @ohbm_open and our other social media channels to stay updated.
 In the meantime, consider submitting a project proposal or a tutorial!");
 }
 </script>